Kickblip/spotify-auth-code-example/README.md

 # My Spotify API Authorization Flow
-using fetch instead of depreciated request library
+using fetch instead of depreciated request library and stripping out unneccesary code from official example

 use the commands ```npm install``` then ```node app.js``` to run